 - Secondly, I had them cut out everything except the small rectangles.

-- Next, step it is glue time.
+- The next step is glue time.
 The rectangle goes on first with the trapezoid being the roof.
 My first grader put his on crooked (which I liked the look) while my kindergarteners went on straight.

 - For the fourth step, it was time for the pentagons.
 They go on top of the trapezoid.
 I liked them hanging off the top, but I let my kiddos glue them on however they wanted.